francoisjacquet/rosariosis/INSTALL.md

 - `$FileUploadsPath` path to file uploads
 - `$LocalePath` path were the language packs are stored.
 You need to restart Apache at each change in this directory.
 - `$PNGQuantPath` path to [PNGQuant](https://pngquant.org/) for PNG compression.
+- `$RosarioErrorsAddress` is the email address to send errors to (PHP fatal, database, hacking)
 - `$Timezone` sets the default time zone used by date/time functions.
 See [List of Supported Timezones](http://php.net/manual/en/timezones.php).
 - `$ETagCache` set to `false` to deactivate the [ETag cache](https://en.wikipedia.org/wiki/HTTP_ETag) and disable "private" session cache.
 See [Sessions and security](https://secure.php.net/manual/en/session.security.php).